Inheritance solicitor, Lee Dawkins, examines an important Court of Appeal judgment involving an inheritance claim against an intestate estate

-Inheritance claim solicitor, Lee Dawkins, examines an important Court of Appeal judgment.
-We specialise in dealing with inheritance claims and represent people nationwide.
-If you are looking for a solicitor to pursue an inheritance claim then call our free legal helpline on 0808 139 1599.
+We specialise in dealing with inheritance claims, including inheritance claims against an intestate estate.
+If you are looking for an experienced solicitor to pursue an inheritance claim then call our free legal helpline on 0808 139 1599.

 Reported cases under the Inheritance (Provision for Family and Dependants) Act 1975 are few and far between.
 Here is a summary of a recent Judgment in the Court of Appeal.
-It involved the estate of Ramadan Houssein Guney (“Mr G”) who died intestate (without a Will) on 2 November 2006.
+It involved the estate of Ramadan Houssein Guney (“Mr G”) who died intestate (without a Will).
 He was survived by six children who, under the English intestacy rules, each received an equal share of his English assets.

 The inheritance claim was brought by Diane Holliday (“Diane”), her adult son from her former marriage, Kevin Holliday (“Kevin”) and her 12 year old son who was fathered by Mr G, Houssein Guney (“Houssein”).